 - inability to walk

-Alongside medical treatments, doctors may suggest that people with AS do some physical activity.
+Alongside medical treatments, doctors may suggest people with AS do some physical activity.
 Having a workout plan that includes physical therapy, light stretching, and exercises, such as swimming or bicycle riding, may help promote flexibility and reduce symptoms.